loefberg/lifx-sdk-java/README.md

+*** The lifx firmware update 2.0 seems to break a few things, we are waiting for the LIFX team to update LIFXKit.
+In the meantime please try the old 1.0.1 release if you are having problems. ***

 lifx-sdk-java aims to be a feature complete implementation of the LIFX protocol for Java.
 It supports turning lights on/off, colors, labels, groups and alarms (persisted in the bulb).

 > If you run into a bug please don't hesitate to create an [issue](https://github.com/besherman/lifx-sdk-java/issues), so that we can try and make this library as stable as possible!